Curioussword/phemex-trading-bot/README.md

 disclaimer - credits go to razaque-goraya Razaque Goraya who created the indicator logic and how it ties into the ccxt exchange.
-All credits go to him.
+All credits go to him and was originally created to work with Kraken.
+Now it works with Phemex!

 I am just adding on top of it to work with phemex.
 More details to come soon.

 # phemex-Crypto-Trading-Bot